Should Restaurants Fear Uber Eats?

 Restaurants continue to reel from the devastating impact of the coronavirus.
 The ones that have remained open have become even more reliant on the handful of online platforms that dominate the food delivery landscape — despite the fact that those platforms don’t really make any money themselves.
 Anxiety over the fees restaurants must pay to be listed on the right delivery websites was already mounting before COVID-19.
 Now, restaurant owners have criticized the sites for not reducing their fees amid the pandemic.
 And as lockdowns end, consolidation may prove to be another threat to restaurants.
 Earlier this month, Uber, which operates Uber Eats, reportedly made a takeover offer to Grubhub, which has recorded record revenue in recent weeks.
 If two of the largest online food delivery platforms became one, restaurants might lose even more power.

-On the latest Pivot podcast, Kara Swisher spoke with Uber CEO Dara Khosrowshahi about the impact of the coronavirus on Uber, which has already laid off more than 6,000 employees amid the pandemic — but has seen its Uber Eats business pick up considerably.
+On the latest Recode Decode podcast, Kara Swisher spoke with Uber CEO Dara Khosrowshahi about the impact of the coronavirus on Uber, which has already laid off more than 6,000 employees amid the pandemic — but has seen its Uber Eats business pick up considerably.
 She also spoke to him about the potential regulation of food-delivery companies and what he has to say to restaurant owners who are worried that they won’t survive the squeeze of both the coronavirus and consolidation.

 Kara Swisher: Do you expect pushback if you move forward with something like an acquisition of Grubhub?
 There’s a mood of opposition around this idea.
 You had AOC and Elizabeth Warren working on a no-consolidation bill during the crisis.
 And on this issue, it’s not just from the left, but from Republicans — Josh Hawley and others.
 Are you concerned with their concern?